Sam Strong (soccer)

 Samuel Erik Strong (born August 23, 1996) is an American soccer player who plays primarily as a center-back for Singapore Premier League club Hougang United.

 Club career

 College and amateur career

 Born in Santa Barbara, Strong played youth soccer with Santa Barbara Soccer Club and Real So Cal.
 He also played one season of high school soccer with San Marcos High School in Santa Barbara where he graduated in 2014.
 Strong received a scholarship to play college soccer at UC Santa Barbara between 2015 and 2016, where he scored 2 goals in 30 appearances for the Gauchos.
-In November 2016, Strong was charged with felony count of assault with a deadly weapon and a misdemeanor count of reckless driving.
-Strong had seen a UCSB parking official placing a clamp on one of his tires in a campus parking lot and responded by getting into his car and driving away, nearly hitting the officer.
-He was subsequently dismissed from the UCSB soccer team.

 Strong later played one season of soccer at Coastal Carolina University in 2017.

 While at college, Strong played with USL PDL side Ventura County Fusion in 2015 and 2017.